Wondering how to grow napa cabbage? As a fairly heat-tolerant brassica, napa brings resilience and flavor to your garden.

 As a regenerative gardener, having napa cabbage as a heat-tolerant option in my toolbox has been a game-changer!

-...except that one time a rabbit mowed all my napa down to stumps -_-
+...except that one time a rabbit chewed all my napa down to stumps over and over again -_-

 Dehydrating Napa Cabbage